dainachiba/MacauMetropolis/README.md

 **Version 0.01 uploaded**

-# An Unofficial LaTeX Beamer style file for University of Macau
+# An Unofficial LaTeX Beamer style file package for the University of Macau

 **Daina Chiba**, Associate Professor of Political Science, *University of Macau*